Darkhawk: Realm of Kings

 In Realm of Kings, the Shi'ar Imperium declares Darkhawk the "Galaxy's Most Wanted," making Powell an intergalactic fugitive.
-His old friend Nova, not willing to believe Powell could be a murderer, tracks him to the planet Shard, which is in danger of falling into a rift in space known as the Fault.
+Nova, not willing to believe Powell could be a murderer, tracks him to the planet Shard, which is in danger of falling into a rift in space known as the Fault.
 Nova offers to help Powell clear his name, but they are interrupted by an attacking biomass from the Fault, and by the awakening of another Raptor, named Gyre.
 All three are trapped on the planet as it is disintegrated by the Fault.

-Darkhawk finds himself saved, alongside Nova, by Nova's old enemy the Sphinx, who seems unaware of Darkhawk's presence.
-Together, the two heroes join past versions of Reed Richards, Black Bolt, and Namorita in helping the Sphinx combat his younger self.
-The young Sphinx draws his own warriors, including Gyre, into the battle, and Darkhawk faces and defeats Gyre in single combat, exorcising him from the Kree archaeologist he had possessed.
+Darkhawk and Nova are saved by Nova's old enemy Sphinx, who seems unaware of Darkhawk's presence.
+Together, the two heroes join past versions of Reed Richards, Black Bolt, and Namorita in helping Sphinx combat his younger self.
+The young Sphinx draws his own warriors, including Gyre, into the battle, and Darkhawk faces and defeats Gyre in single combat.
 During the fight, Gyre reveals that many more Raptors are re-awakening.
 Ultimately, the elder Sphinx defeats his counterpart, and mentally controls Darkhawk into giving him his younger self's Ka Stone.
-Nevertheless, the heroes are able to defeat the double-powered Sphinx and return to their proper places in time (except Namorita, who is pulled into Darkhawk and Nova's time).

-Darkhawk returns to Earth and Project: Pegasus to help Nova fight the evil Quasar from the Cancerverse on the other side of the Fault.
-The evil Quasar damages Darkhawk so badly that his suit shuts down, leaving him alive but unable to accompany Nova as he goes to warn the universe about the threat posed by the Fault.
-Nova leaves Darkhawk in the care of Project: Pegasus's medical team.
+Darkhawk returns to Earth and Project Pegasus to help Nova fight the evil Quasar from the Cancerverse on the other side of the Fault.
+The evil Quasar damages Darkhawk so badly that his suit shuts down, leaving him alive but unable to accompany Nova as he deals with the Fault.
+Nova leaves Darkhawk in the care of Project Pegasus's medical team.

 Avengers Arena

 Darkhawk appears in Avengers Arena as part of the Marvel NOW! event.
-He is among the young superheroes that are abducted by Arcade and sent to Murderworld despite not being a teenager himself.
-Arcade expects his captives to fight to the death.
-Darkhawk is later attacked by an unidentified cybernetic creature, which tears his transformation amulet from his chest.
+He is among the young superheroes who are abducted by Arcade and sent to Murderworld to fight to the death.
+Darkhawk is attacked by Death Locket, who tears his amulet from his chest.
 The amulet is found by Chase Stein, who transforms into the new Darkhawk.
-The attacker was later revealed to be Death Locket (who was in turn controlled by Apex).
-When Death Locket stumbled into an underground facility, she comes across a room where Christopher Powell's body is alongside the others who have died in battle.
-A few days later, when Death Locket and Apex raid the place, it is revealed Darkhawk is alive and Death Locket releases him.
-He then attacks and knocks out Arcade.
-Arcade soon talks Apex into letting the war play out, and she controls Death Locket into shooting Darkhawk in the shoulder.
-Once the series ended, Darkhawk was taken away to parts unknown, injured but reunited with his amulet.
+It is later revealed that Darkhawk is alive.
+After Death Locket releases him, Darkhawk attacks and knocks out Arcade.
+Darkhawk is taken away to parts unknown, injured but reunited with his amulet.